Ixcatl/fables_novasophonia/docs/core/equipment.rst

 *Club* weapons, with their oppressive weight and force, are all about inflicting raw damage.
 They allow :term:`Blunt damage <damage type: blunt>`.

 | *Ranged* or *thrown* weapons keep the wielder away from the enemy and out of harm's way.
 They do not allow any additional damage types, and pure ranged weapons typically state whichever they use.
+| Ranged weapons are treated as having unlimited ammunition, to avoid micromanaging every arrow or stone.
+Special ammo such as magic arrows are, however, consumed on use.
 Thrown weapons leave the hands when used, but can still be recovered during or after combat.
 | If making a ranged attack with a weapon of these types at an adjacent target, it provokes an attack of opportunity from that target.

 List of Weapons